la2050/archive/_projects/2015/iridescent-curiosity-machine-program.md

   Where will you be working?:
     - South LA
-    - Frank Del Olmo Elementary and Western Elementary How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: '' How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '0'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '0' How will your proposal improve the following “Learn” metrics?:
+    - Frank Del Olmo Elementary and Western Elementary How will your proposal improve the following “Learn” metrics?:
     - >-
-      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: "One major barrier that we anticipate for Los Angeles communities will be parental engagement on the technology front.
-Many parents in these underserved communities are oftentimes uncomfortable with using technology for their children’s education and STEM subject areas, and Iridescent aims to bridge this gap and engage parents in learning alongside their children, and supporting them through this STEM education programming.
-Iridescent has developed extensive parent training modules, and  Iridescent’s training helps parents of first generation students engage more in their child’s education.
-Oftentimes parents do not know how to get involved in their child’s education, and our training helps them by making them a part of the program.\r\nThrough Iridescent’s online and in-person training, we will address this obstacle and change their mindset, demonstrating how technology can be used for educational purposes. "
-  Please explain how you will evaluate your work.: "Iridescent will evaluate program data from each stakeholder group (engineers, parents, educators and students).\r\n\t\t\t\t\t\t\t\t\r\nStudent learning gains: Based on prior results and external evaluations, we anticipate students will make gains across two main areas: interest in STEM careers and higher education, and increase in higher-order cognitive traits of persistence, creativity, curiosity and the engineering design process.
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed Please explain how you will evaluate your work.: "Iridescent will evaluate program data from each stakeholder group (engineers, parents, educators and students).\r\n\t\t\t\t\t\t\t\t\r\nStudent learning gains: Based on prior results and external evaluations, we anticipate students will make gains across two main areas: interest in STEM careers and higher education, and increase in higher-order cognitive traits of persistence, creativity, curiosity and the engineering design process.
 Trained mentors will score projects according to evidence-based assessment rubric.
 A technology-based platform such as Curiosity Machine allows evidence-based assessment for each student – with efficiency and scale – instead of relying on pen and paper pre- and post- surveys.\t\r\nImpact on Parents & Teachers: We will use validated surveys to assess the impact of Iridescent’s training parents and teachers.
 All surveys will use validated questions and are based on research on self-efficacy, STEM project based learning, parental involvement, educator efficacy and mindsets."
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: "Parent Institute of Quality Education, Portal to the Public, Parents as Teachers are examples of organizations doing some aspect of this work. \r\n\r\nThis project model is unique in that it combines STEM project based learning and mentoring (online and in-person) with deep parental involvement and training.
-It has been thoroughly field-tested and centers around engineers being trained to develop and teach open-ended engineering design challenges to underserved children and parents.
-Prior research has shown that the model is effective in engaging \r\nstudents and parents in informal STEM education and positively changing their attitudes and behavior \r\naround science exploration and engineering design challenges. "
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': >-
-    Iridescent will partner with Frank Del Olmo Elementary and Western Elementary to provide Iridescent's Curiosity Machine programming in each school.
-The grant to Iridescent will support all costs of programming at no cost to the school.
-  How do you plan to scale the success of your proposal?: "Iridescent’s tiered model of support gradually builds internal capacity at each school so that the program is sustainable (after the contract). \r\nHere are the five reasons why Iridescent’s model is sustainable:\r\nProviding a robust training to the mentors (scientists and engineers), parents and teachers increases their effectiveness with the students that results in positive reinforcement and sustained engagement for all participants.\r\nTraining the parents on the pedagogy in particular is key to sustainability.
-They understand the value of the program and become deeply invested in sustaining the program at the school.
-They co-invest their time and effort in organizing the Curiosity Machine Courses and building a community of learning that goes beyond the classroom and connects to the student’s home. \r\nIn addition to training teachers to use engineering curriculum in the classroom Iridescent trains parents on facilitating the use of the STEM curriculum with students.
-This amplifies the manpower available to the teachers to actually do open-ended, hands-on projects with 20-25 students, week-after-week.
-In addition to providing additional help to the teachers through the parent-aides, Iridescent also trains STEM mentors to provide appropriate, personalized feedback to each student.
-The model thus provides extra logistical help, increases overall parental engagement and access to STEM experts.
-These resources (in addition to the professional development) helps teachers perform better and engage their students more easily - resulting in them being intrinsically motivated to sustain the program at their school.\r\nThe scientists and engineers are trained to develop unique design challenges based on their work.
-Once the initial training is over, the engineers can continue to develop new design challenges and mentor students either in-person or online.
-This results in a sustainable and cost-effective model of curriculum development.\r\nFinally, the online Curiosity Machine platform serves as a permanent, virtual meeting room that will remain beyond the grant.
-Once all stakeholders are trained, they will be able to stay on the Curiosity Machine platform and continue to engage with one another without Iridescent’s support.
-Iridescent’s role will be primarily to maintain the platform, monitor quality and safety and analyze data.\r\n"
 areas_impacted: ''
 partners: ''
 Please specify below: Frank Del Olmo Elementary and Western Elementary